bmun/huxley/docs/setup/OSX.md

     $ python manage.py createsuperuser

-Your superuser credentials is what will allow you to login to the admin panel at `localhost:8000/admin/`
+Your superuser credentials is what will allow you to login to the admin panel at `localhost:8000/admin/`.

+To check out the other management commands at your disposal run `python manage.py`.
+This will list out all possible management commands.
+Many of these commands will be useful to keep your development environment in check.

 With that, you're ready to go; start hacking!